-6.6 Structure of the proposed DMIS applicable to the Victorian DNSPs
+6.7.1 Structure of the DMIS applicable to the Victorian DNSPs

-The AER's proposed DMIS that will apply to the Victorian DNSPs has two parts:
+The AER's DMIS that will apply to the Victorian DNSPs has two parts:

-- a demand management innovation allowance (DMIA), and - a provision for the recovery of foregone revenue.
+- a DMIA, and - a provision for the recovery of foregone revenue.

 These are discussed in turn below.
-Further information about the proposed DMIS is contained in the scheme's explanatory statement which is available on the AER's website.
+Further information about the DMIS is contained in the AER's DMIS.

-6.6.1 Demand management innovation allowance
+6.7.1.1 Demand management innovation allowance

-The first part of the DMIS is a demand management innovation allowance (DMIA) that allows the recovery of costs for demand management projects and programs undertaken throughout the regulatory control period, subject to satisfaction of defined criteria.
+The first part of the DMIS is a DMIA that allows the recovery of costs for demand management projects and programs undertaken throughout the regulatory control period, subject to satisfaction of defined criteria.
 The DMIA is provided as a capped, annual ex ante allowance, and subject to a single adjustment in the subsequent regulatory control period to return any expenditure not approved, or any amount of the DMIA that is not spent, to customers.